-Maybe, you don’t have the money to invest thousands of dollars on a lens.
+Maybe, you don’t have the money to invest thousands on a lens.
 But this shouldn’t stop you from getting some of the best lenses for Nikon D800.

 You can even get what other people consider as the best portrait lens for Nikon D800.
 And you’d be surprised that it doesn’t even come from Nikon.